 Individuals with naturally drooping eyelids or those who are experiencing upper eyelid sagging as a consequence of aging may choose to get this procedure done.
-Upper eyelid surgery can be performed on its own or in conjunction with other cosmetic procedures such as a lower eyelid lift, a forehead lift, or dermal-filler treatments.
+At Michigan Oculofacial Specialists, upper eyelid surgery can be performed on its own or in conjunction with other cosmetic procedures such as a lower eyelid lift, a forehead lift, or dermal-filler treatments.

 Are You a Good Candidate for an Upper Eyelid Lift?

 The following qualities make a person a good candidate for upper blepharoplasty:

 - Experiencing sagging upper eyelids as a result of aging or genetics